prc992/SNAP/README.md

 To use **custom regions**, specify:–genes_pileup_report <path_to_custom_bed_file>

-# SNAP Pipeline Output Directory Structure
+# SNAPIE Pipeline Output Directory Structure

-After running the SNAP pipeline, the results will be organized into several directories within the output folder which you can provide via the parameter **--outputFolder** (the default value for this parameter is analysis_folder).
+After running the SNAPIE pipeline, the results will be organized into several directories within the output folder which you can provide via the parameter **--outputFolder** (the default value for this parameter is analysis_folder).
 Each directory stores specific files related to different stages of the pipeline.
 Below is an explanation of each directory:

 ```
 output_folder/